 Under $20 a stem, you’ll do best with larger glass manufacturers such as Stolzle or Schott Zwiesel.
 You’ll notice these glasses are all multi-piece, with beaded lips, ribbing, and seams on the stem, but they do have the right shape!

 NOTE: If you want to know more about glass shape, read this great article about what shape to choose based on your taste preferences.

 I’ve been consistently impressed with Riedel.
-In fact, the Veritas “New World Pinot Noir” (~$23 a stem) are fantastic.
+The Veritas “New World Pinot Noir” (~$23 a stem) is fantastic.
 The downside is these glasses aren’t universal.